antaresproject/docs/docs/services/twig.md

 }
 ```

-Name of the function (which is later used in a view) is the first constructor's argument of the class `Twig_SimpleFunction`, the second parameter is the anonymous function that should contain the operating logic of a function.
-Remember about the name of the method that defines the twig function known as `getFunctions`.
-Once the extension's class is created, in the configuration file:
+Name of the function (which is later used in a view) is the first constructor's argument of the class `Twig_SimpleFunction`, the second parameter is anonymous function which should contain function's operating logic.
+Remember about the name of the method defining twig function known as `getFunctions`, and once the extension's class is created, in the configuration file:

 ```bash
 resources\config\twigbridge.php